-KGR does not rehome greyhounds to families with children under the age of 8, unless the dog has been thoroughly assessed in a foster home.
-If you are rehoming a lurcher and your child is under 10 years old, we will also have assessed the dog in a foster home.
-You will need to have had some experience with dogs.
+KGR does not rehome greyhounds or lurchers to families with children under the age of 10.
+You will also need to have had some experience with dogs.
 We will only make an exception to these rules for young puppies.

 - Have a fright and react in an unpredictable way;

 - Be pushed to the limit of its patience by a child, usually because boundaries are not being enforced by the parent;

 - Be awakened from a deep sleep or a bad dream and react in an out-of-character way.